/cmux-agents

 FR-06 — state parser ambiguity (booting vs idle-with-spinner)

 wait_for and get_agent_state depend on cmux's parser.
 In rare cases the registry still says booting while read_screen shows a perfectly usable prompt.
-Codex ready prompts can appear visible near the top or middle of the pane after boot, not only bottom-aligned on the last prompt line.
-If wait_for or boot-prompt delivery times out but the raw pane clearly shows the Codex › prompt anywhere visible, treat that as parser drift: record cmuxlayer health evidence, try managed delivery through the agent_id, and use one surface-level fallback send only if you must unblock delivery.
-A timed-out boot parser must not leave a raw/orphan production surface; recover/register the managed agent or replace/clean it up.
+If wait_for times out but the raw pane clearly shows the agent is ready, trust read_screen, file a cmuxlayer bug, and use one surface-level fallback send only if you must unblock delivery.

 First-run Touch ID note